sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ## SASJS LINT

 A linter is used to examine source code for common problems, before it is deployed or committed to source control.
-The [SASjs linter](https://github.com/sasjs/lint) is available in the [VS Code extension](https://github.com/sasjs/vscode-extension) (see "Problems" tab) or as a SASjs [ClI command](https://cli.sasjs.io/lint).
+The [SASjs linter](https://github.com/sasjs/lint) is available in the [VS Code extension](https://github.com/sasjs/vscode-extension) (see "Problems" tab) or as a SASjs [CLI command](https://cli.sasjs.io/lint).

 The great thing about the command (`sasjs lint`) is that you can add it as a pre-commit hook, to prevent questionable code from making it into your repository!